 Sen. Sanders believes we must take bold action to put the economy back on track, and to address the obscene levels of wealth and income inequality in our country.

 He has proposed putting millions of Americans back to work by rebuilding our nation's crumbling infrastructure and by bringing our electric, data and telecommunications networks into the 21st century.
 His Rebuild America Act would make a historic $1 trillion five-year investment to modernize the physical infrastructure that our businesses need to stay competitive in the global economy, and in the process, create 13 million new jobs we desperately need.

 Sen. Sanders has also introduced several bills to promote energy efficiency and transition to sustainable sources of energy – which together will create millions of new jobs in the clean energy sector as we address the planetary crisis of climate change.

 Sen. Sanders’ Employ Young Americans Now Act would address the tragedy of high youth unemployment by investing $5.5 billion in a youth jobs program to provide 1 million teenagers and young adults with job skills and to help them move up the economic ladder.

 - Sen. Bernie Sanders (I-Vt.)

-On December 10, 2010, Sen. Sanders spoke on the floor of the Senate for nearly eight hours, opposing the extension of tax cuts for the wealthy.
-He linked the overly generous treatment of the wealthy with the disappearance of the middle class.
-You can read this famous “filibuster” in its entirety here.
+On December 10, 2010, he spoke on the floor of the Senate for nearly eight hours, opposing the extension of Bush-era tax cuts for the wealthy and linking the overly generous treatment of the wealthy with the disappearance of the middle class.
+You can read his “filibuster” in its entirety, here.